toxuin/Griswold/README.md

 **EnchantmentBonus** is a number of "virtual bookshelves" around blacksmith.
 Greater the number - cooler are enchantments.
 Default - 5.

+**UseEnchantmentSystem** switches the whole enchantment routine on and off.

+**ShowNames** – shows names over NPC heads.

+**DuplicateFinder** – when a new NPC spawns it will check for possible duplicates that may be there because of server crash in the past.
+It is off by default, but you can set it to true if you have NPC duplicate issues.

+**DuplicateFinderRadius** is a radius where plugin will search for duplicate NPCs.
+Smaller means slightly less work for server and probably little bit safer (won't delete wrong guys).
+You don't usually want it to be more than 10 blocks anyways.

 You also can alternate price calculation by changing basic armor and tool prices and enchantment cost.
 Modify parameters **BasicArmorPrice**, **BasicToolPrice** and **BasicEnchantmentPrice**.

 Prices are calculated like this: repairman cost parameter \* (basic item type cost + (basic enchantment price \* number of enchantments \* sum'd enchantment levels)).

 This formula makes repairment of simple non-enchanted items quite cheap, items with 1-2 enchantments are at moderate cost and uber-enchanted items repairment cost a fortune.

+If you want to change sound that NPC are making on interact – you can use ingame command or change it in the config part of the NPC.

 All other config parameters are configurable in-game, so you don't have to bother about them.
 But if you want – they are quite self-explanatory.